rtribush/SportsAnalyticsProject/README.md

          2. documents: miscellaneous documents

+            2.1 Codebook.pdf: a codebook for the data downloaded from the NHL

-            2.1 stats-api.md: documentation for the NHL API
+            2.2 stats-api.md: documentation for the NHL API

          3. figures: figures and tables from the paper